CompAndSave/hugo-decap-cas/content/posts/how-to-print-high-quality-photos-at-home.md

 ### 3. How can I ensure the longevity of my printed photos?

-Avoid exposing your prints to direct sunlight for long-lasting prints, as it can cause fading over time.
+For long-lasting prints, avoid exposing them to direct sunlight, as this can cause fading over time.
 Opt for archival materials, like acid-free matting and backing, when framing to prevent deterioration.
 Store your prints in controlled temperature and humidity environments to safeguard them from damage and ensure their longevity.
 These simple steps will help preserve the quality and appearance of your prints for years to come.

 ### 4. Is it necessary to calibrate my monitor for photo printing?